 This certificate is recognized according to the rules of SOGIS-MRA, i.e. up to and including CC part 3 EAL 4 components.
-The evaluation contained the component AVA\VAN.5 that is not mutually recognised in accordance with the provisions of the SOGIS MRA.
-For mutual recognition the EAL 4 components of this assurance family is relevant.
+The evaluation contained the components AVA_VAN.5 that is not mutually recognised in accordance with the provisions of the SOGIS MRA.
+For mutual recognition the EAL 4 components of these assurance families are relevant.